Home » Party Foods » Boards and Bars » Relish Tray

 Can I include raw vegetables and dips?

-Can I use all store bought pickles and olives?
+Can I use all store-bought pickles and olives?

-relish tray with stripes
+overview of relish tray with olives and radishes

 Modern Relish Tray